leomil72/analogComp/README.txt

 analogComp

 This little library can be used to set and manage the analog comparator that is integrated in a wide variety of Atmel microcontrollers

-Written by Leonardo Miliani <leonardo AT leonardomiliani DOT com>
+Written by Leonardo Miliani <www DOT leonardomiliani DOT com>

 ***********************
 Version history

+v.
+1.2.2:  added compatibility with Arduino IDE >= 1.6.7
 v.
 1.2.1:  fixed a bug that let the ADC off after a comparison
 v.
 1.2.0:  fixed a bug into the conversion from analog to phisical pins
 v.
 1.1.1:  now it calls the correct interrupt vector for the MCU in use